-The International Rapid-Fire Pistol Event is based on concepts incorporated into the International Shooting Sport Federation (ISSF) Rapid-Fire Pistol event that is featured in the Olympic Games and World Championships.
-Withing the framework of this rule, match sponsors have flexibility to define the pistols and targets used in their event.
+The International Rapid-Fire Pistol Event is based on concepts incorporated in the International Shooting Sport Federation (ISSF) Rapid-Fire Pistol event that is featured in the Olympic Games and World Championships.
+Within the framework of this rule, match sponsors have flexibility to define the pistols and targets used in their event.

 - a) The Event.
 30 shots, with 3 stages, fired at 25 meters (82 feet). - b) Targets.
 Five ISSF Rapid-Fire targets (100 mm 10-ring, 550 mm target card width) or five AP- Competition targets.
 The middle target is centered on the firing point.
-Target centers are 75 cm (29.5 in.) apart.

-- c) Firing Points.
+Target centers are 75 cm (29.5 in.) apart. - c) Firing Points.
 Firing points are 1.5m x 1.5m (1.5m = 4.9 ft.) and centered on the middle target. - f) Ready (Start) Position.
 The competitor faces the target with the pistol holstered and both hands held at shoulder height (Rule 6.1.3). - d) Start Signal.
 An audible signal (whistle, horn, etc.) or turning targets; a start signal is given for each firing series in each stage.
 Each start signal is preceded by the commands READY and STANDBY.
-After the start signal is given, the competitor must raise the pistol and fire one shot at each of the five targets, within the time limit for that stage. - e) Firing Procedure.
+After the start signal is given, the competitor must raise the pistol and fire one shot at each of the five targets, within the time limit for that stage. - Firing Procedure.
 When the start signal is given, the competitor must draw and fire one shot at each of the five targets within the prescribed time limit.

-TABLE 9 - INTERNATIONAL RAPID-FIRE EVENT COURSE OF FIRE Stage Distance Series (3 series in each stage) Time/Series Position ı Two series of 5 shots, one shot at each target 8 sec./series Standing, II 25 m Two series of 5 shots, one shot at each target 6 sec./series with 45 degree start Ш Two series of 5 shots, one shot at each target 4 sec./series position
+TABLE 9 - INTERNATIONAL RAPID-FIRE EVENT COURSE OF FIRE Stage Distance Series (3 series in each stage) Time/Series Position ı 25 m Two series of 5 shots, one shot at each target 8 sec./series Standing, II 25 m Two series of 5 shots, one shot at each target 6 sec./series with 45 degree